 (2) Professional development opportunities for teachers;

 (5) Governmental and nongovernmental entities that can assist schools in the achievement of those goals; and

 (6) A proposed implementation method for the plan.

-(c) One year after December 17, 2014, and triennially thereafter, the Environmental Literacy Program shall issue a report about the state of environmental education in the District, plans for expansion, and recommendations for improving the program.
+(c) Beginning in 2020, and triennially thereafter, the Environmental Literacy Program shall include in the comprehensive report required by § 38-823.03, an update about the state of environmental education in the District, plans for expansion, and recommendations for improving the program.

 (d)(1) The Office of the State Superintendent of Education ("OSSE") shall establish an Environmental Literacy Leadership Cadre ("Cadre"), which shall be comprised of teachers, selected by OSSE, at public schools and public charter schools.
 Each teacher in the Cadre shall:

 (A) Create, if applicable, and help maintain a garden at the teacher's school;